adryeeel/minitalk/README.md

 This project is a fundamental part of the curriculum at 42 school, designed to strengthen your understanding in UNIX signals, inter process communication and characters enconding in C.

+## Project Overview

 ## Key Features

+- Support for multiple clients.

+- Support for unicode characters.

+- Fast transmission with 38 miliseconds per 1000 characters message.

+- Error handling for wrong arguments and communication problems.

 ## Usage